 Consent means an informed, freely given agreement, communicated by clearly understandable words or actions, to participate in each form of sexual activity.
 Consent cannot be inferred from silence, passivity, or lack of active resistance.
 A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 By definition, there is no consent when there is a threat of force or violence or any other form of coercion or intimidation, physical or psychological or any altered state (i.e. inebriation).
-A person who is the object of sexual aggression is not required to physically or otherwise resist the aggressor; the lack of informed, freely given consent to obtain consent.
+A person who is the object of sexual aggression is not required to physically or otherwise resist the aggressor; the lack of informed, freely given consent to sexual contact constitutes sexual misconduct.
+Impairment due to drugs or alcohol does not diminish each party's responsibility to obtain consent.